How well do you understand your spine and what it requires?

 patients filled an opioid prescription than chiropractic patients.
 (4)

-Further, Medicare beneficiary patients who utilize chiropractic are shown
+Further, Medicare beneficiary patients who utilize chiropractic are found

 to have higher clinical outcomes (faster recovery, fewer back